top of page

 National Day of Mourning

 The modern narrative of the 1621 feast gives the impression that the Pilgrims and the Wampanoags lived peacefully together.
-There may have been peace for many years, but the following decades show a very different picture.
+The truth is, where there may have been peace for many years, the following decades show a very different picture.

 Thanksgiving Today

 The inexcusable tragedies brought about by inhumane atrocities over centuries by colonial settlers can’t be fixed or made right–ever.
-And holidays like Thanksgiving, a national month of recognition, or even a presidential apology, make little headway to repairing the damage done that is continuing to affect generations of people all across the U.S. And for that, we should all grieve.
+Holidays like Thanksgiving, a national month of recognition, or even a presidential apology, make little headway in repairing the damage done that is continuing to affect generations of people all across the U.S., and for that, we should all grieve.

-Yet, the spirit of Thanksgiving, or perhaps the “idea” behind it, the true spirit of shared human connection that transcends linguistic barriers, cultural differences, and differing worldviews, is something for which we should all strive.
-The possibility of learning someone else’s language, shifting our perspectives to be able to perceive the world around us in a new light, seeking connection through understanding, is a power we should all be pursuing.
+Yet, the spirit of Thanksgiving, or perhaps the “idea” behind it, of shared human connection that transcends linguistic barriers, cultural differences, and differing worldviews, is something for which we should all strive.
+The possibility of learning someone else’s language, shifting our perspectives to perceive the world around us in a new light, and seeking connection through understanding is a power we should all be pursuing.
 The gift of sharing knowledge, resources, and care to others, even and especially to those from different backgrounds than our own, is a priceless gift that has the potential to alter the course of history.
 And while we can’t change history, we can work to shape the future.

 As we give thanks this year, let's also take time to learn and reflect on the real story behind this holiday.
-Let us confront the uncomfortable truths beyond the “fairy tail” depiction, and work to ensure that we reach out in fellowship to all those around us to try and make that story more of a reality in our own lives and communities today.
-Take time to mourn and stand in solidarity with those still suffering the effects of these atrocities today, and learn about things you can do to help.
+Let us confront the uncomfortable truths beyond the “fairy tale” depiction, and work to ensure that we reach out in fellowship to all those around us to try and make that story more of a reality in our own lives and communities today.

 And, finally, as you eat your Thanksgiving dinners with your families, raise a glass to interpreters and translators all around the world who work to bridge the gap between different languages and cultures.
 As we’ve seen from this story, interpreters truly have the power to change the world!